-Finding perfect 1 or 2 bed flats to rent in London in an area of the city that’s right for you might seem like a daunting task, especially if you’re relocating from abroad.
-Don’t panic - London boasts the world’s third longest subway system and has more iconic red buses than rainy days.
-All this means getting round the metropolis is relatively easy and allows you to choose the area - and the nest - that’s best for you.
+Finding perfect 1 or 2 bed flats to rent in London in an area of the city that’s right for you might seem like a daunting task, especially if you're looking specifically for furnished options.

-Rooms to rent in London come in all shapes, sizes and prices.
+Furnished rooms to rent in London come in all shapes, sizes and prices.
 There’s no identifiable housing style as each borough has its own eclectic character.
-Due to the high demand, housing can be found almost anywhere (bizarre conversions are quite common!) but generally speaking most people live in flatshares; most terrace housing is subdivided into flats or studios.
-The majority of flats have 1 or 2 bedrooms and it’s rare to find flats with 3 or 4 bedrooms.
+Due to the high demand, housing can be found almost anywhere, but generally most people live in flatshares.
+Furthermore, most terrace housing is subdivided into flats or studios.
+The majority of furnished flats have 1 or 2 bedrooms and it’s rare to find flats with 3 or 4 bedrooms.
 Often, people sacrifice a living room in order to create an additional bedroom.
 Although common, it’s worth checking with your landlord first as there may be certain safety restrictions.